Title IX

 What does SCC Offer?

-The Departments (ED and DOJ) treat an individual’s gender identity as their sex for purposes of Title IX and its implementing regulations.
-This means that a school must not treat a transgender individual differently from the way it treats other individuals of the same gender identity.
+The U.S Department of Education and the Department of Justice treat an individual’s gender identity as their sex for purposes of Title IX and its implementing regulations.
+This means that a school must not treat a transgender individual differently from the way it treats individuals of any other gender identity.

 SCC is committed to providing our campus community members a safe and nondiscriminatory environment.